-There are a number of projects that West Sussex Fire & Rescue Service is part of through the One Public Estate West Sussex Partnership including:
+There are a number of projects that WSFRS is part of through the One Public Estate West Sussex Partnership including:

-Burgess Hill: This project will see the redevelopment of a number of sites within public sector ownership at The Brow.
-Proposals include the creation of a new tri-service blue light centre. new housing and commercial space to support regeneration in the area.

-Drayton Depot: A combined highways, transport and emergency services facility.
-This will provide fleet maintenance facilities for WSCC, as well as three fire and rescue services (West Sussex, East Sussex and Surrey) Surrey Police, Sussex Police and SECAmb.
-Full feasibility, viability and designs are underway with a view to work starting on site early in 2019.
-Horsham: Two projects are underway the first of which is a new combined blue light centre to provide operational and training facilities for WSFRS and Sussex Police.
-This project will release current blue light sites to enable Horsham District Council to delivery their planned regeneration of Hurst Road.

-Littlehampton: This project will be delivered in two phases.
-The first phase will deliver a new tri-service bue light operational centre with accommodation for fire, police and ambulance services.
-The second phase will bring together a number of sites at Matravers/Fitzalan Road for a new public services hub, health provision and housing.
+- Burgess Hill: This project will see the redevelopment of a number of sites within public sector ownership at The Brow.
+Proposals include the creation of a new tri-service blue light centre, new housing and commercial space to support regeneration in the area. - Drayton Depot: A combined highways, transport and emergency services facility.
+This will provide fleet maintenance facilities for WSCC, as well as three fire and rescue services (West Sussex, East Sussex and Surrey), Surrey Police, Sussex Police and SECAmb.
+Designs are underway with a view to work starting on site early in 2019. - Horsham: Two projects are underway, the first of which is a new combined blue light centre to provide operational and training facilities for WSFRS and Sussex Police.
+This project will release current blue light sites to enable Horsham District Council to delivery their planned regeneration of Hurst Road. - Littlehampton: This project will be delivered in two phases.
+The first phase will deliver a new tri-service blue light operational centre with accommodation for fire, police and ambulance services.
+The second phase will bring together a number of sites at Maltravers Road and Fitzalan Road for a new public services hub, health provision and housing.